jethrojones/website/_notes/BIM January 25 - Breakout Problem Solving.md

 We will take a few minutes before each breakout to make sure we line people up effectively.
 You'll put your concerns in the chat, arrange who you're going to meet with, and then go into those breakout rooms.

 You don't have to be an expert to be successful here.
+You can ask these questions: [[50 questions to ask to solve problems]].

 People don't need expertise, they need a new set of eyes!